serhioses/style-guide/README.md

 Use BEM with mutations.
 What does it mean?
 For css use block-element-modifier conception but with some changes, which are convenient for online-stores.
 The first change is that we have `grid classes` such as "container", "row", "col-", etc.
 The secong change is that we have `routine classes` that are constant through all of the media queries.
 These classes describe some common and constant behavior.
 For example, .text-center class centers text and this behavior is unchangeble.
 You cannot overwrite such a rule by custom selector or change it on a certain media query, because it breaks the idea of `routine classes`.
-`Grid classes` and `routine classes` don't influence on a BEM flow in HTML.
+`Grid classes` and `routine classes` don't influence on the BEM flow in HTML.
 This means that you can use these classes everywhere.

 ## Javascript
 * Don't use global variables, except for such cases as plugin, library, framework or third-party API that makes impossible using local variables;